status-im/status-mobile/doc/patching.md

-# Patching 3rd party dependencies
+# Patching

 ## Libraries
 If 3rd party library has an issue and fix is not yet released (or we can't switch to a new release), we use forks.
-Fix should be commited to the fork and tagged.
+Fix should be commited to the fork, tagged and referenced from package.json.

 Example: [`react-native-hole-view`](https://github.com/status-im/react-native-hole-view#refs/tags/v2.1.1-status)